DataZoe/CustomVisuals/gantt.md

 ![Gantt Chart Visual](assets/gantt-icon.png)

+This doc and the visual were created with Copilot in VS Code.

 ## What is a Gantt Chart?

 A Gantt chart is a horizontal bar chart used in project management to visualize a project schedule.
 Each task is represented as a horizontal bar, with the bar's position and length indicating the task's start date, end date, and duration.
 Gantt charts make it easy to see: